KristofferStrube/Blazor.SVGEditor/README.md

     - Close Path

 ## Current goals
-- Add support for touch
+- Add support for touch devices
 - Implement rest of sequences for path data
 - Optimize path data so that it does not depend on chains of positions for relative sequences, but updates when needed instead.
 - Show text in SVG.